user00000001/TesraMainChain/deploySmartContractsOnTesraMainChain.md

 2: click Details on the right panel of remix, copy all the code of WEB3DEPLOY section from the pop-up
 3: open your favorite editor and comment out whatever inside contracts/demo/deploy.js
 4: paste those scripts from step-3 into a javascript file, say, /some/directory/deploy.js
-5: switch to root directory of go-wanchain project,
+5: switch to root directory of TesraMainChain project,
-6: launch a wanchain client console, make sure it is connected with either various wanchain public networks, or your private blockchain network
+6: launch a tesramain client console, make sure it is connected with either various tesramainchain public networks, or your private blockchain network
 7: run loadScript('/path/to/your/javascript/script/in/step/4/deploy.js') in the console, what you are basically doing is sending a transaction to the TesraMainChain infra to deploy the contract
 8: the transaction id and contract address (hash values starting with '0x') will be printed out onto the console after few seconds
 9: now, you can play with your Dapp

-You can locate a demo wanchain token contract and involved scripts under contracts/demo/ directory
+You can locate a demo tesramainchain token contract and involved scripts under contracts/demo/ directory